techdecsec/techdecsec.github.io/_posts/2021-11-16-keyManagement.md

 A critical question when designing a wallet is how many keys to choose.
 The figure below shows that the exponential reduction in failure probability makes quantity more important than quality.
-Six (6) keys with a loss probability of 3% result in an order-of-magnitude safer wallet than three (3) keys with a loss probability of 1% (all keys have a theft probability of 1%):
+Six (6) keys with a loss probability of 3% result in an order-of-magnitude safer wallet than three (3) keys with a loss probability of 1% each (all keys have a theft probability of 1%):

 ![](/assets/img/keyManagement-exp22-manyKeys-lost01-03-stolen01.png
 )

 **Calculator**

-You can experiment with the model by evaluating different wallets using the calculator we provide <a href=”xxx”>here</a> (disclaimer and fine print below).
+You can experiment with the model by evaluating different wallets using our [wallet designer](https://github.com/ZenGo-X/crypto-key-calculator).
 Enter the probabilities for the keys, design a wallet, and see its failure probability.
-You can also  click to find the optimal one for up to 4 keys.
+You can also click to find the optimal wallet for up to 4 keys.

 A couple of points about the calculator:
-This is for gaining intuition and experimenting with the model.
+* This is for gaining intuition and experimenting with the model.
 Not for real money.
-The calculator runs locally on your browser.
+* The calculator runs locally on your browser.
-The code is [here](https://github.com/ZenGo-X/crypto-key-calculator), courtesy of Zengo, developed by Shalev Keren ([@shalev0s](https://twitter.com/shalev0s)), and we appreciate any contributions and comments.
+* The code is [here], courtesy of Zengo, developed by Shalev Keren ([@shalev0s](https://twitter.com/shalev0s)).

+We appreciate any contributions and comments.